Single-Mode vs Multimode Fiber: Differences, Uses, and How to Choose

 SMF depends on laser-based light sources, which are more expensive than multimode LEDs or VCSELs.
 This is why SMF transceivers usually cost more.

-By using a much larger core size (usually 50 or 62.5 microns) than single-mode fibre, multimode fibre can transmit several different paths of light, or modes, concurrently through the fibre.
+By using a much larger core size (usually 50 or 62.5 microns) than single-mode fibre, multimode fibre can transmit multiple light paths, or modes, concurrently through the fibre.
 As a result, multimode fibre is a better choice for short-distance data transmission, generally at a lower cost.

-It’s widely used in buildings, data centers, and server rooms, where link lengths typically remain under 500 meters.
+It’s widely used in buildings, data centres, and server rooms, where link lengths typically remain under 500 meters.

 • Enterprise LANs